Ambigram Greetings

 The Process of "Ambi-fying" a Greeting Card

-In making my greeting cards, I start with a two to six word phrase that you might find on the front of a store-bought greeting card.
+In making my greeting cards, I start with a word or phrase that you might find on the front of a store-bought greeting card.
 I write it down one letter at a time on some plain white paper, then write it again up-side-down just below it, mixing in capital letters with lower case letters and making references for a 2-1, 3-1, or 3-2 ratio as needed when it makes the inversion look like it will work better.
 I try to make word divisions match to those of their inversions, but it can be tricky at times.
 Below that the ambigram will take its rough form, usually as single-pencil-line-width characters.
 Below that, or right in with it, the styling will emerge.
 I take into consideration how much manipulation the letters need when I decide on their appearance.
-I can often get cursive script style letters to be bent to my will.
+I can often get cursive script style letters to bend to my will.
 I might need to work some glyphs off to the sides or above the initial letters that I'm trying to invert, but I don't often find that step necessary.

 I am usually satisfied with the rough sketch at this point.
 This process feels like it only takes about 5 to 10 minutes, but I'm sure it's more like 30 to 40 minutes in reality.
 Very few of the designs have actually seen physical graphing paper, but I am constantly using the "show grid" tool in the drawing program on the computer when I want my letters to have a consistent size.
 (A thousand "Thank You"s to fellow ambigram artist, Nikita Prokhorov, for connecting me with the Inkscape freeware!)
 It is at this point that I switch over to computer and drawing-tablet-with-stylus (I forget what brand).
 I have used my tablet and stylus so much that the tip of the stylus is starting to wear down.
 I had to replace its battery just recently.
 It had been fine for about 3 to 5 years prior, until I started using it so rigorously (or vigorously? or both?) in my new endeavor.
 Occasionally, I like my rough sketch so much that I will lay it on my tablet and trace it with my stylus into the computer.